AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 * [Add Single User Script](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/IT_Support/PowerShell_Script/Add_user.ps1)

  ## 🔴 **Verification - Adding Users to Domain Users Group**
+ *Ensure that the user is part of the "Domain Users" group for basic domain access permissions.*

 If the user is not already a member of the **Domain Users** group, follow these steps: